Most Bingeworthy Shows To Watch This Labor Day

 To All The Boys I’ve Loved Before

 It’s not a show, it’s a movie.
-Nonetheless, if you watch it at least 4 times it’s almost like bingeing a full season.
-This charming tale features Lara Jean, 5 love letters, and the Internet’s new boyfriend Noah Centineo.
+Nonetheless, if you watch it at least four times, it’s almost like bingeing a full season.
+This charming tale features Lara Jean, five love letters, and the internet’s new boyfriend, Noah Centineo.
 It’s sweet, funny, and has a great soundtrack.

 Dear White People